Cacti/documentation/Install-Under-CentOS_LAMP.md

     $database_ssl_ca   = '';
     ```

-4. Create your cron task file
+4. Create your cron task file or systemd units file

+   Starting with Cacti 1.2.16, you have the option to use either the
+   legacy Crontab entry, or an optional cactid units file and server
+   to run your Cacti pollers.

+   For Crontab use, follow the instructions below:

    Create and edit `/etc/cron.d/cacti` file.
    Make sure to setup the correct path to poller.php